mspncp/gosu-wiki/C---Tutorial.md

 };
 ```

-Here we have introduced keyboard and gamepad input!
+Here we have introduced keyboard and gamepad input.

 Similar to `update()` and `draw()`, `Gosu::Window` provides two virtual member functions `button_down(btn)` and `button_up(btn)` which can be overridden.
-The default implementation of `button_down` lets the user toggle between fullscreen and windowed mode with alt+enter (Windows, Linux) or cmd+F (macOS).
+The default implementation of `Gosu::Window::button_down` lets the user toggle between fullscreen and windowed mode with alt+enter (Windows, Linux) or cmd+F (macOS).
 Because we want to keep this default behaviour, we call `Window::button_down` if the user has not pressed anything that interests us.

-In our implementation of `button_down`, we want to close the window when the user presses `Esc`.
+In our implementation of `button_down`, we close the window when the user presses `Esc`.
 The list of button constants can be found in [the C++ reference](https://www.libgosu.org/cpp/namespace_gosu.html#enum-members).

 These two callbacks for pressed and released buttons are suitable for one-time events such as using an item.
 But they are not useful for actions that happen *while* a button is pressed — for example, moving the player.
-This is where the `update()` member function comes into play, which calls the player's movement, which in turn use `Gosu::Input::down`.
+This is where the `Window::update()` member function comes into play, which calls `player.move()`, which in turn uses `Gosu::Input::down(Gosu::Button)`.
 This method will return `true` as long as a button is being held by the player.

 If you run the code in this section, you should be able to fly around.

 ### 3. Simple animations

-First, we are going to get rid of the magic numbers for Z positions by replacing them with the following enumeration:
+First, we are going to get replace the magic numbers for Z positions with the following enumeration:

 ```cpp
 enum ZOrder